Tours, Attractions and Things To Do in Nukus

 Main article about Nukus Museum of Art named after Savitsky

-Also you can request Two day tour to Nukus: Museum of Art named after I.V.
+Also you can request One day tour to Nukus: Museum of Art named after I.V.
 Savitsky

 Nukus is the capital of the Republic of Karakalpakstan.
 Nukus is located in the north of Uzbekistan near the Aral Sea, surrounded by three deserts - the Kara Kum, Kyzyl Kum and Ustyurt.